fastly/fastly-magento2/Documentation/Guides/INSTALLATION.md

 * Your website domain for Fastly to use when routing requests
 * The hostname (or IP address) and port number for your origin server

-On the next screen, Fastly is offering you to enable gzip, logging and health check of your origin – you can enable this later.
+On the next screen, Fastly is offering you to enable GZIP, logging and health check of your origin. *DO NOT ENABLE* GZIP under any circumstances.
+It will break ESI workflow and result in intermittent issues.
+Don't worry custom Magento VCL handles GZIP compression properly.
+Rest of the items can be enabled later.
 Click continue.

 ![New Features](../images/guides/installation/newfeatures.png "New Features")